UPPMAX/UPPMAX-documentation/docs/software/compiling_parallel.md

 Also here you should add optimization flags such as -fast as appropriate.

-To run the openMP program hello using the batch system, enter the following shell script in the file hello.sh:
+To run the OpenMP program hello using the batch system, enter the following shell script in the file hello.sh:

 ```bash
 #!/bin/bash -l